rematch/rematch/CONTRIBUTING.md

 To make development process easier we provide a Sandbox React application in this repo which automatically uses your local version of the `rematch` library.
 That means when you make any changes in the `packages/rematch/core/src/` folder they'll show up automatically there!
 (You only need to run yarn build for reloading dist folder)

+## Documentation contributions

+1. Run `yarn install` in the root of project.
+2. Run `yarn start:docs`
+3. And do whatever you want. =)
+4. Check prettier and eslint: `yarn lint:docs`
+5. You're done, git add, git commit, and push to a new branch.

 ## Credits

 These contribution guidelines are based on https://github.com/moya/contributors also to https://github.com/styled-components/styled-components.